Dacia's 2026 budget car bonanza! Two new hybrids, two new EVs, a big estate and more | Auto Express

 Appropriately set for an unveil in late spring is Dacia’s next-generation affordable EV.
 “We are presenting a new EV, which will be priced under €18,000 in Europe (around £15,000),” product chief Patrice Lévy-Bencheton told us in Brussels.
 “It’s under 4.2-metres long and will be produced in Europe in the same plant as the [Renault] Twingo.”

-That means it will qualify for the new M1E affordable EV class that the European Commission will introduce: Dacia will earn ‘super-credits’ towards those all-important emissions targets for every sale, and the car’s European industrialisation will also help profitability.
+That means it will qualify for the new M1E affordable EV class that the European Commission will introduce in time: Dacia will earn ‘super-credits’ towards those all-important emissions targets for every sale, and the car’s European industrialisation will also help profitability.
 The new model will swerve tariffs on Chinese-built EVs and qualify for local rebates such as the UK’s EV grant.

 The new car shares components with the new Renault Twingo, hence its jokey ‘Springo’ nickname within Renault Group.
 But it could be due a name change: it would be mighty confusing to offer two different cars with the same Spring badge concurrently.